 Through the lens of nearly seventy works from that foundational gift, Buddha and Shiva, Lotus and Dragon illuminates the impact and transformation of artistic styles associated with Buddhism and Hinduism — belief systems born in India — as they were transmitted across the continent over hundreds of years.
 Likewise, ceramics and metalwork from China, Japan, Korea, Vietnam, and Thailand — intended to sustain life both in this world and the next — reveal complex networks of artistic exchange, through trade, missionary activity, and political and social change.
 Great artistic achievements of Asia’s diverse cultures are on view here; their presentation continues the Rockefellers’ vision of sharing extraordinary works of art with audiences in the United States.

 Unknown artist, Indian, active in Tamil Nadu, Chola period, Shiva as Lord of the Dance (Shiva Nataraja), c.
 970, copper alloy, 26 3/4 x 21 1/2 x 10 in.
 (67.9 x 54.6 25.4 cm).
 Asia Society, New York: Mr. and Mrs. John D. Rockefeller 3rd Colleciton (1979.20)

 This exhibition is co-organized by the American Federation of Arts and Asia Society Museum.

-The Ackland gratefully acknowledges Bank of America for major support of Buddha and Shiva, Lotus and Dragon: Masterworks from the Mr. and Mrs. John D. Rockefeller 3rd Collection at Asia Society.
+The Ackland gratefully acknowledges Bank of America for major support of the Ackland’s presentation of Buddha and Shiva, Lotus and Dragon: Masterworks from the Mr. and Mrs. John D. Rockefeller 3rd Collection at Asia Society.
 Additional funding comes from the E. Rhodes and Leona B. Carpenter Foundation, the Ackland’s Ruth and Sherman Lee Fund for Asian Art, and Betsy Blackwell and John Watson.